Shadow-Cipher/Tag-Boss/README.md

 # Regarding Chrome Extensions
 The file called "content.js" is the file that is loaded automatically when a web page is loaded.
 This is the main extension file.
 The other files are called by this file.
 There are four icon files as well, different sizes.

+# Document Object Model
+This extension relies heavily on the DOM.
+Much of the JavaScript references the DOM, or manipulates the page by way of the DOM.